lessy-community/lessy/README.md

 ## Community

-Community is so important to us that it appears in our vision (detailled in introduction of this document).
+Community is so important to us that it appears in our vision (detailed in introduction of this document).
 Community is part of Lessy.
 We cannot make a useful and used application without the implication of people that are different from us.
 We want to work as a **diverse and inclusive community**.